JulzHR/Where-is-the-math-in-the-Two-Compartment-Open-Model/README.md

 ## Personal Information

 Hi!
-I'm Julio Hernández Reyes, a Chemistry major student with a minor in Mathematics.
-I'm passionate
+I'm Julio Hernández Reyes, a Chemistry major student with a minor in Mathematics at Arkansas State University Campus Queretaro (ASUCQ).
+Up to now, I already finished all the Chemistry courses and have taken the majority of math courses offered by the institution (Calculus 1 2 and 3; Linear Algebra & Differential Equations).
+I find really enjoyable Organic and Inorganic Chemistry and some of the connections they have with other fields.

 ## Introduction